isomorfeus/isomorfeus-react/ruby/docs/lucid_component.md

 ### LucidApp and LucidComponent
-A LucidComponent works very similar like a React::ReduxComponent, the same `store`, `class_store` and `app_store` is available.
-The difference is, that the data changes are passed using props instead of setting component state.
+The data changes are passed using props instead of setting component state.
 Therefore a LucidComponent needs a LucidApp as outer component.
 LucidApp sets up a React::Context Provider, LucidComponent works as a React::Context Consumer.
 LucidApp also sets up theming.